 - Some hospitals and doctors still view social media from a perspective of risk.

 - Use social media to make your voice heard because it is an equalizing factor.
 And use the platform wisely.

 - Sharpen your voice so you will be heard when you see all the things that could be improved in health care today.

-- It has influence and it drives CHANGE.
+- It has influence and it drives change.

 - The importance of having a voice

-- Learning more about the business of medicine: behind-the-scenes, healthcare policy, etc.
+- Learning more about the business of medicine: behind-the-scenes, health care policy, etc.

-- To share stories that show the human side of medicine
+- Showing the human side of medicine

 - “If I don’t do it, who will?”